-The Volume Mixer on Windows 10 seemingly just like the previous version on Windows 7 and Windows 8 without any meaningful upgrade.
+The Volume Mixer on Windows 10 is seemingly just like the previous version on Windows 7 and Windows 8 without any meaningful upgrade.
 This miserable fact led developers to fill the gap.

-If you using Windows 10 and looking for a better audio management, installing EarTrumpet absolutely will help you a lot!
+If you using Windows 10 and looking for better audio management, installing EarTrumpet absolutely will help you a lot!

 How to install EarTrumpet